Stand up for the facts!

 Tenpenny is wrong.
 There is no evidence to suggest that the COVID-19 vaccines used in the U.S. cause autoimmune diseases or death.

-Tenpenny is a licensed osteopath based in suburban Cleveland and the author of "Saying No To Vaccines: A Resource Guide for All Ages."
+Tenpenny is a licensed osteopathic physician based in suburban Cleveland and the author of "Saying No To Vaccines: A Resource Guide for All Ages."
 She runs an alternative health clinic and has previously said vaccines cause autism, a claim public health officials have debunked.
 Her Facebook page was removed in December for spreading misinformation, but her Instagram account still has more than 126,000 followers.

 During her interview with Senum — who stepped down from the Nevada City council in July after saying she would not enforce a statewide mask mandate — Tenpenny cited an article she published Dec.
 28 on Vaxxter, an anti-vaccine website.